dilinaRandima/dilinaRandima/README.md

 - 🔭 I’m currently working on **enhancing my web development portfolio by developing real-world applications with clean design, responsiveness, and interactivity.**

-- 🌱 I’m currently learning **JavaScript, React, and backend development with Node.js, Express, and databases (MongoDB/MySQL) by building hands-on projects and exploring best practices.**
+- 🌱 I’m currently learning **JavaScript, React, and backend development with Node.js, Express, and databases (MongoDB) by building hands-on projects and exploring best practices.**

 - 👯 I’m looking to collaborate on **open-source frontend projects where I can contribute my design and development skills while learning from other developers.**

-- 💬 Ask me about **full-stack web development, especially using React, Node.js, Express, MongoDB, and MySQL.
-I also enjoy working with JavaScript, Python, Java, C++, and writing clean, responsive frontends with HTML/CSS.**
+- 💬 Ask me about **full-stack web development, especially using React, Node.js, Express, and MongoDB.
+I also enjoy working with JavaScript, Python, Java, C++, and writing clean, responsive frontends with HTML/CSS**

 - 📧 How to reach me **dilinarandima333@gmail.com**

-- ⚡ Fun fact **My favorite programming language?
+- ⚡ Fun fact **My favourite programming language?
 Whichever one isn’t throwing errors today.**

 ---